Skip to contents

 #> # ℹ 240 more rows

-# the arguments are in this order: x, y, category, facet
+# Arguments are in the order: x, y, category, facet

 admitted_patients |>